In the Flesh (TV series): Reception

 In the Flesh received generally positive reviews, with praise being given to the series' premise.
 The Daily Telegraph's Simon Horsford praised Mitchell and called the premise "a clever idea", despite having initial misgivings over the continued use of zombies.
 Morgan Jeffery, writing for Digital Spy, called the idea a "risk".
 Comparisons were made between the show and previous shows aired on BBC Three: The Fades and Being Human.

 The series launched with 668,000 viewers, the highest of all the episodes.
-The first episode was rated 3 out of 5 stars by Jeffery.
+The first episode was rated 3 out of 5 stars by Digital Spy reviewer Morgan Jeffery.
 Jeffery praised the performance of the actors and the cinematography, particularly highlighting the scene where Ken's wife is shot.
 However, he noted that there were times when "the two facets of In The Flesh fail to gel effectively".
 Overall, he believed it may not have "hit its stride" in the first week, but would continue to watch the show for the next two weeks.
 Den of Geek's Louisa Mellor also highlighted the scene with Ken's wife, and praised the episode.
 She said the story had a "reflective" feel, which distinguished it from other zombies stories.

 The second episode received 392,000 viewers, a significant decrease from the first episode.
 However, critical response to the episode improved, and Jeffery rated the second episode 4 out of 5.
 He praised the banter between Kieren and Amy, as well as the appearance of rabid zombies toward the end.
 Mellor called Amy a "jolt of electricity on screen", and wanted to learn more about the thoughts of Bill Macy.
 Dave Golder, for SFX, also gave the episode 4 out of 5, and praised the episode's conclusion and rabid PDS sufferers.
 Golder felt Amy was occasionally "a little bit too broad", but praised her acting when Kieren reveals he killed himself.

 525,000 viewers watched the season finale, an increase from the previous episode but still not as high as the first one.
 Jeffery rated the episode 3.5 out of 5; he praised Cains and her interaction with Newberry, and the death of Rick, but noted that many plots were left unresolved.

 Awards

-The series won the BAFTA for a Mini-Series in May 2014.
+The series won the BAFTA TV Award for Best Mini-Series in May 2014.
 Series creator Dominic Mitchell was awarded a BAFTA for 'Best Writer - Drama' at the British Academy Television Craft Awards ceremony on 27 April 2014.

 The series was nominated for the GLAAD Media Award for Outstanding TV Movie or Limited Series.